Miss Supranational Nicaragua

 Miss Supranational Nicaragua formerly known as Miss Nicaragua Supranational is a national beauty pageant in Nicaragua that celebrates the beauty of women across the country.
 The pageant was formerly under the Miss Mundo Nicaragua organization just in 2013.
 Since 2014 until 2022 Nicaragua did not compete in the international pageant.
 When a new organization got the franchise for Nicaragua in Miss Supranational in 2023 the 1st runner-up of Miss Nicaragua 2021 Katherine Burgos was appointment to represent the country in Poland, however the organization cancelled the pageant and Denis Dávila from Miss Mundo Nicaragua get the franchise back.

 In 2024 the Miss Supranational Nicaragua celebrates the first edition of the pageant including delegates from Managua, Jinotega, Chontales and others departments in the country.
-The reigning Miss Supranational Nicaragua 2025 is Maycrin Jáenz from Granada.
-She will represent Nicaragua at Miss Supranational 2025 in Poland.